 The Lending and Secured Finance Review: Philippines

-The principal domestic pieces of legislation applicable to corporate lending and secured financing are Republic Act No. 386 (the Civil Code), An Act to Regulate the Sale Of Property under Special Powers Inserted in or Annexed to Real Estate Mortgages (Act No. 3135) and Republic Act No. 11057 (the Personal Property Security Act (PPSA)).
+The principal domestic pieces of legislation applicable to corporate lending and secured financing are Republic Act No. 386 (the Civil Code), Act No. 3135 (An Act to Regulate the Sale of Property under Special Powers Inserted in or Annexed to Real Estate Mortgages) and Republic Act No. 11057 (the Personal Property Security Act (PPSA)).

 Commercial lending in the Philippines is typically offered by banking institutions.
 These are subject to the oversight of the Bangko Sentral ng Pilipinas (BSP).
 In addition, lending companies may also be authorised by the Securities and Exchange Commission to engage in lending activities pursuant to the Lending Company Regulation Act of 2007.
 Typically, the operations of these lending companies are limited to small business loans and loans to retail customers.